 Agile user stories help drive the organization’s efforts towards understanding the end user’s perspective, thereby leading them one step ahead on their path to achieve a product-market fit.

 User Stories are chunks of the desired behavior of a software system.
-They are widely used in agile software approaches to divide up a large amount of functionality into smaller pieces for planning purposes – Martin Fowler, Software Developer, Author, and International Speaker
+They are widely used in agile software approaches to divide up a large amount of functionality into smaller pieces for planning purposes. – Martin Fowler, Software Developer, Author, and International Speaker

 The user story life cycle proves to be very significant in monitoring the status of the development, quality, and the velocity at which the product is pacing up.
 These life cycles enhance transparency by allowing visibility to the team’s activities.

-The Three C’s of User Stories
+What are the Three C’s of User Stories?

-These are the post-its or any small cards that briefly explain the intent of the user story.
+These are the post-its or any small story cards that briefly explain the intent of the user story.
 Keeping the limited space of the cards in mind, it would be a good practice to stick to the user story name, rather than defining it.

 An example of such a description could be – “Paypal Payment Integration”.
-This card description is short and crisp, and also conveys the intent of the user story perfectly.
+This card description is short and crisp and also conveys the intent of the user story perfectly.

-The product development team comprises of designers, developers, business analysts, product managers, product owners, quality analysts, and testers.
+The product development team comprises designers, developers, business analysts, product managers, product owners, quality analysts, and testers.